-- 3. Initial Offer Period The Initial Offer Period for any unlaunched Share Classes is extended to 26 April 2024.
+3. Initial Offer Period The Initial Offer Period for any unlaunched Share Classes is extended to 26 April 2024.

 The Initial Offer Period may be shortened or extended for each Share Class by the Directors, and any such shortening will be notified to the Central Bank if subscriptions for Shares have been received.
-After the Initial Offer Period for each Share Class, the Shares will be continuously available for subscriptions. - 4.
+After the Initial Offer Period for each Share Class, the

+Shares will be continuously available for subscriptions.

 Initial Issue Price USD10 for Share Classes denominated in US Dollars.
+4.

+EUR10 for Share Classes denominated in Euros.
+GBP10 for Share Classes denominated in Sterling.
 CHF10 for Share Classes denominated in Swiss Francs.